 Security Levels 1 and 2 correspond to threats originating from either insiders, such as careless or disgruntled employees or contractors, or intruders with low skills and motivation.
 On the other hand, Security Levels 3 and 4 are related to threats from “professional” cyber criminals, industrial espionage or state-sponsored malicious actors that demonstrate high skills and moderate to high motivation.

-In addition, IEC 62443-3-3 defines the security Foundational Requirements, depicted in the image below, which include processes for user authentication, enforcement of roles and responsibilities, change management, use of encryption, network segmentation, audit logs, and system backup and recovery.
+In addition, IEC 62443-3-3 defines the security Foundational Requirements, which include processes for user authentication, enforcement of roles and responsibilities, change management, use of encryption, network segmentation, audit logs, and system backup and recovery.

-Another key ISA/IEC 62443 standard expected to be completed in the coming months is ISA/IEC 62443-3-2, Security Risk Assessment, System Partitioning and Security Levels, which is based on the understanding that IACS security is a matter of risk management.
-Each IACS presents a different risk to an organization depending upon the threats it is exposed to, the likelihood of those threats arising, the inherent vulnerabilities in the system, and the consequences if the system were to be compromised.
-Further, each organization that owns and operates an IACS has its own tolerance for risk.
+The standard is based on the premise that each organization that owns and operates an IACS has its own risk tolerance.
+Each IACS represents a unique risk depending on the threats it is exposed to, the likelihood of those threats occurring, the inherent vulnerabilities in the system, and the consequences if the system were compromised.

 How Tripwire Helps